pmelchi/pmelchi.github.io/_posts/2021-11-27-Angular-Databinding.markdown

 {% endhighlight %}

 **Parent component**
+The parent component is using a **local reference** that is identified by *#newItem*, this allows to name the input value and use it later within our template.

 {% highlight html%}
 <label for="item-input">Add an item:</label>
 <input type="text" id="item-input" #newItem>
 <!--onclick event call addNewItem-->
 <button (click)="addNewItem(newItem.value)">Add to parent's list</button>
+{% endhighlight %}

+### @ViewChild

+This decorator help us interact with children components from a parent by referencing it in our code.

+For example, let's assume we have a component called *CountdownTimerComponent* and we want to access it from its parent component we could do it like this:

+{% highlight typescript%}
+@ViewChild(CountdownTimerComponent) //Here we put the name of our component private timerComponent!: CountdownTimerComponent;

+ngAfterViewInit() {
+    //Now we can access it via this property setTimeout(() => this.seconds = () => this.timerComponent.seconds, 0);
+  }
 {% endhighlight %}